As many are already familiar, I like to embark on..rather adventurous trips.

 - Getting caught in a typhoon in Taiwan which led to a 2 days flight delay

 - Stung by 3 wasps when rock climbing in Krabi and couldn’t claim for the medical treatment

 So simplify your agony by getting firstly – an annual travel insurance.
 And secondly, one that covers more extreme outdoor activities and sports like diving, climbing and such.
 The one I am with is the Great Eastern Travel Smart Premier – which is pretty good as it covers quite a number of stuff other travel insurance does not.
-For those who haven’t got an annual travel insurance already, give the code LYDIASCAPES to get a discount off the plan.
-Applicable to both Singaporeans and foreigners based in Singapore.

 2. Precautions – Theft Safe Gadgets and Devices